pragathi916/Plagiarism_Report_Manager/README.md

-# 📚 Plagiarism Checking Web Application
+# 📚 Plagiarism Report Managing Web Application

 A complete role-based plagiarism checking portal for educational institutions.
 Built using **HTML, CSS, JavaScript, PHP, and PHPMailer**, this system supports three types of users with distinct roles: **Admin**, **Librarian**, and **Faculty**.
 Users can upload, process, view, and download reports, with secure email-based password recovery.